Understanding x-height differences in web fonts

 Root Cause: Metric Discrepancies & Baseline Drift

 Diagnose this by navigating to Chrome DevTools > Performance panel > Layout Shifts.
-Highlight the affected text nodes to isolate the exact reflow boundary.
+Click on a shift event to highlight the affected text nodes and isolate the exact reflow boundary.

 Diagnostic Workflow: Lighthouse & DevTools Tracing